 Activity Tracked: This feature sends pageview events (and potentially video play events) over to Google Analytics for consumption.
 Resultant of our usage of WooCommerse, some additional events are also sent to Google Analytics, such as shopping cart additions and removals, product listing views and clicks, product detail views, and purchases.

-Data Used: A visitor’s preference on viewing the mobile version of the site..
+Data Used: A visitor’s preference for viewing the mobile version of the site.

 Activity Tracked: A cookie (akm_mobile) is stored for 3.5 days to remember whether or not a visitor of the site wishes to view its mobile version.
 Learn more about this cookie.

 Data Used: In order to check login activity and potentially block fraudulent attempts, the following information is used: attempting user’s IP address, attempting user’s email address/username (i.e. according to the value they were attempting to use during the login process), and all IP-related HTTP headers attached to the attempting user.

 Activity Tracked: Failed login attempts (these include the IP address and user agent).
 We also set a cookie (jpp_math_pass) for 1 day to remember if/when a user has successfully completed a math captcha to prove that they’re a real human.

 Data Synced (?): Failed login attempts, which contain the user’s IP address, attempted username or email address, and user agent information.

 Absolutely fucking no one.
 With the exception of the cases listed above–wherein data you submit through our site using third-party service or plugin may be automatically collected by that service–none of your data is shared with any person or company.

 Where We Send Your Data

 Absolutely fucking nowhere.
 With the exception of the cases listed above–wherein data you submit through our site using third-party service or plugin may be automatically collected by that service–none of your data is sent anywhere.